andreivisan/learn_go/README.md

 The function name starts with a lowercase letter.
 In Go, public functions start with a capital letter, and private ones start with a lowercase letter.
 We don't want the internals of our algorithm exposed to the world, so we made this function private.

+Example functions are compiled whenever tests are executed.
+Because such examples are validated by the Go compiler, you can be confident your documentation's examples always reflect current code behavior.

+Notice the special format of the comment, // Output: 6.
+While the example will always be compiled, adding this comment means the example will also be executed.
+Go ahead and temporarily remove the comment // Output: 6, then run go test, and you will see ExampleAdd is no longer executed.